rtubelleza/marimo-themes/README.md

 ## Usage

--   **Requirements**: Ensure you are using Marimo version **0.8.4** or higher, as custom CSS support was introduced in this version.
+-   **Requirements**: Ensure you are using Marimo version **0.9.14** or higher.
     It is recommended to keep your Marimo version up-to-date for the best experience.

 -   **Navigating Themes**: Go to the `themes` folder to preview the themes using the provided screenshots.
 You can directly download the CSS files and